Jack Burnham: Work as an artist

 While he is best known as a theorist, Burnham was trained as an artist; the art he produced included alchemy-imspired diagramatic drawings, sculptures and works that incorporated light.
 From 1955 through the 1960s he focused on sculpture, many of which incorporated light or included viewer-activated technology and electro-luminous "ribbons".
 During a fellowship at MIT, Burnham created a series of sculptures including Tape Light (1969).
 The sculptures and light environments were made with electroluminescent Tape-Lite, a material produced by the Sylvania Corporation that was used by the military for safety lights, instrument panels, and helicopter landing markers.
-Between the years of 1965–1969, he had five solo exhibitiions of his work, and from 1957–1978, he participated in numerous group shows.
+Between the years of 1965–1969, he had five solo exhibitions of his work, and from 1957 to 1978, he participated in numerous group shows.

-To support himself as an artist, he worked various jobs including architetural drafting, sign painter and fabricator, and later as an educator.
+To support himself as an artist, he worked various jobs including architectural drafting, sign painter and fabricator, and later as an educator.

+Burnham was referenced in American artist Mike Kelley catalogue for his exhibition, "Mike Kelley: The Uncanny" at Tate Liverpool.
+This exhibition featured Andy Warhol's Andy Warhol Robot.
+Burnham speaks about the manner in which anthropomorphic figures became equivalent to traditional sculpture.